START WITH THE PAPERWORK

 Alternative to Forming a University‐sanctioned group

-Based on each institution’s rules (especially regarding postdoctoral‐led groups), it may be easier to be a subcommittee of a larger organization with a similar mission.
+Based on each institution’s rules (especially regarding postdoctoral‐led groups), it may be easier to be a a science policy and advocacy subcommittee of a larger organization with a similar mission.
 For example, at the University of Kansas Medical Center, the science policy group is a subcommittee of the Biomedical Research Resource Association (BRRA).
 The BRRA seeks to provide professional development and educational resources to graduate students so a science policy subcommittee fits well within this organization.

 NOW WHAT DO YOU DO?

 The paperwork is completed, the officers selected, and you are starting to gain members.
 Now the fun begins.
-In order to have an active group with lots of members, you will need to do two things: have regular, formal meetings and have policy-related events.
+In order to have an active policy and advocacy group with lots of members, you will need to do two things: have regular, formal meetings and have policy-related events.

 - Regular general meetings – the timing of these meetings should be outlined in the group’s constitution but make sure you hold them as required.
 It is advisable to have at least one general membership meeting each semester.
 Use these meetings to attract new members, inform current members about the group’s ongoing activities, and plan future events.
 Make sure to advertise the meeting in advance.